 Jacob Jonas The Company is gaining an international profile for its honest storytelling, visceral performances, and visual content creation.

 JJTC’s first full-length work, “In a Room on Broad St.”, debuted in 2014 at Highways Performance Space in Santa Monica and then toured to New York City’s Ailey Citigroup Theater.
 The production was reviewed by the New York Times and mentioned in the Los Angeles Times‘ “Best of 2014”.
 In 2015, JJTC was invited to perform at Jacob’s Pillow Inside/Out Festival, lauded worldwide as the “the dance center of the nation” (The New York Times).
 That same year, JJTC toured to Vancouver, performing as one of three Launchpad artists (and the only dance company) for Western Arts Alliance.

 In 2016, JJTC self-produced a sold-out show with an extended run, Side Door Series, which premiered two works.
 The Los Angeles Times noted “explosive display of the company’s vitality and range”.
 In partnership with clothing line James Perse, JJTC choreographed and modeled for their 2016 Resort Campaign (the line’s first dance initiation).
 Jacob Jonas The Company was also named “Best New Force in L.A.
 Dance” by LA Weekly.

 Beyond performance, JJTC brings dance into the world in new and exciting ways.
 In partnership with performing centers, museums and cultural institutions, the company has initiated #CamerasandDancers – an Instameet that brings photographers, dancers and organizations together to collaborate. #CamerasandDancers harnesses the power of social media through Instagram and provides strategic grassroots marketing for all involved.
-Events have been held around the world, cohosted by leading organizations including The Kennedy Center, New York Public Library, The Royal Ballet, Getty Museum, Paul Taylor Dance Company, De Young Museum, Jacob’s Pillow and the top influencers on Instagram, reaching millions of followers. #CamerasandDancers has been called “a revolutionary movement in contemporary art” and has been featured in the Los Angeles Times, Instagram’s blog, ArtsBeatLA, and Newsworks.
+Events have been held around the world, cohosted by leading organizations including Metropolitan Museum of Art, The J. Paul Getty Center, Seattle Public Library, Whitney Museum, New York City Ballet, Paul Taylor Dance Company, Pilobolus and the top influencers on Instagram, reaching millions of followers. #CamerasandDancers has been called “a revolutionary movement in contemporary art” and has been featured in the Los Angeles Times, Instagram’s blog, ArtsBeatLA, and Newsworks.